 Potted plants can be placed on a plain paper substrate for easier cleaning while still allowing live plants in the cage.
 Do not use wood chips or any other substrate that could be accidentally ingested and cause blockages.

 Provide lots of sturdy non-toxic plants and branches for your chameleon to climb on.
 Ficus trees have often been used in chameleon housing but require some caution as the sap can be irritating.
 Other plants you could try include pothos, hibiscus, and dracaena.

 Artificial plants may also be added; artificial vines work well.
 A good selection of branches (of different diameters) should be provided, making sure there are secure perches at different levels and temperatures within the cage.

-At night, they should have a temperature drop of about 10 to 15 degrees Fahrenheit (five to 10 degrees Celsius), so heating at night may not be required if your home's temperature doesn't fall below 65–70 F (18–21 C).
+At night, they should have a temperature drop of about 10 to 15 degrees Fahrenheit (5 to 10 degrees Celsius), so heating at night may not be required if your home's temperature doesn't fall below 65 to 70 degrees Fahrenheit (18 to 21 degrees Celsius).
 Heating is best accomplished by using a basking or incandescent light in a reflector or a ceramic heat element, any of which should be placed outside of the cage to prevent burns.

-Chameleons also benefit from spending time outdoors in natural sunlight when the temperatures are appropriate, but beware of overheating as Jackson's chameleons do not tolerate well temperatures over 90 F (32 C).
+Chameleons benefit from spending time outdoors in natural sunlight when the temperatures are appropriate but beware of overheating as Jackson's chameleons do not tolerate well temperatures higher than 90 degrees Fahrenheit (32 degrees Celsius).